FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-08/03-realm.md

 Set the `id` as the `primaryKey` for your model.

-Be sure to initialize your new Realm with its `Fave` model, and export it so its available in your Faves scene later.
+Be sure to initialize your new Realm with its `Fave` model, and export it so its available in your Faves screen later.

 ---